AlirezaForoutanT/Boat-Detection-and-Classification-YOLOv8/README.md

 # Mooring Heatmap

-Here is the dynamic heatmap of the mooring project using ReactJS.
+Dynamic heatmap base on the are of detected boats using ReactJS.

 ## Run / Build the web page